-Note: if you don't see a red navigation ribbon above, see the small red box in the top right corner for further navigation or click here for: Bio/CV Curriculum vitae Grad advising Teaching Publications Projects/conferences
+Note: if you don't see a red navigation ribbon above, see the small red box in the top right corner for further navigation or click here for: Bio/CV Curriculum vitae Grad advising Teaching Research/Publications Projects/conferences

 Ann Blair is Carl H. Pforzheimer University Professor at Harvard University, where she specializes in the cultural and intellectual history of early modern Europe (16th-17th centuries), with an emphasis on France.
 Her interests include the history of the book and of reading, the history of the disciplines and of scholarship, and the history of interactions between science and religion.